 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-The manuscripts submitted for publishing in ANTYAJAA: Indian Journal of Women and Social Change undergo first the editorial assessment to determine whether these are worthy of consideration for publication following which the manuscripts undergo single blinded peer review.
+The manuscripts submitted for publishing in ANTYAJAA: Indian Journal of Women and Social Change undergo first the editorial assessment to determine whether these are worthy of consideration for publication following which the manuscripts undergo single anonymized peer review.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in ANTYAJAA: Indian Journal of Women and Social Change.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.